How to Putt: Practice Drills Guaranteed to Help You Putt Better

 By definition, putting includes any strokes made on (or very close to) the green.
 Golfers use a club called the putter specifically for this type of finesse shot.
 Putting focuses more on gently encouraging the ball across the green and into the hole, whereas a driver shot involves much more power through the ball.

 Golfers adjust their distance control for how to putt based on how far from the hole they are — whether they’re in the rough or on the green.
+You may not make the PGA Tour after this article, but you may start shaving a few strokes off your round!

 — Todd Kolb (@toddkolbgolf) June 1, 2016